Hyu-Zhang/BiHGH/README.md

 Embedding files: <a href="https://www.aliyundrive.com/s/femNUcj68Vp">[download]</a> <br/>
 img2path.json: <a href="https://www.aliyundrive.com/s/femNUcj68Vp">[download]</a> <br/>

-At the same time, you can filter the open-source dataset IQON-3000 according to the experimental details in the paper, see this <a href="https://openaccess.thecvf.com/content/CVPR2021/papers/Lu_Personalized_Outfit_Recommendation_With_Learnable_Anchors_CVPR_2021_paper.pdf">link</a>.
+In addition, you also can filter the open-source dataset IQON-3000 according to the experimental details in the paper, see this <a href="https://openaccess.thecvf.com/content/CVPR2021/papers/Lu_Personalized_Outfit_Recommendation_With_Learnable_Anchors_CVPR_2021_paper.pdf">link</a>.
 And the filter code we used can be found at the <a href="https://github.com/lzcn/outfit-datasets/tree/fa2c0bf1df1c28d8157e8bb0cd6679480c8541e2/iqon-3000">link</a>.
-After obtaining the IQON-550 dataset, we also provided the data preprocessing code to obtain these data files, see the `/preprocess` folder.
+After obtaining the IQON-550 dataset, we provided the data preprocessing code to obtain the above data files, see the `/preprocess` folder.

 ## Environment
    python 3.9.0